Reviews You Can Rely On

 Should You Buy the Speedfil Speedflask?

 If you're an avid cyclist and spend a lot of time on your bike sipping from a cage bottle, then you'll want to seriously consider upgrading to stainless steel if you haven't already.
 Your water will taste cleaner and stay cooler no matter where your two wheels take you.
 Even if you don't spend a lot of time on a bike, you may want to consider this attractive polished steel bottle as a quick-fill, lightweight, insulated bottle that's easy to use on the go.
-We don't recommend this bottle if you're planning to store it in a pack, on hikes, or during the commute.
+I don't recommend this bottle if you plan to store it in a pack, on hikes, or during the commute.
 While the flip cap produces an adequate seal, it did leak a bit on our controlled test.

 speedfil speedflask - the speedfil speedflask's push button flip cap makes it easy to use...